Music Management Software

 Controls: The iPod's

 touch-sensitive controls are located on the front of the unit.
-There are 3
+There is an iPod

-and Select button allow you to navigate through menus and song lists, highlight
+The Click Wheel and Select button allow you to navigate through menus and song

-the desired selection, and select the item.
-To avoid unwanted actions due to
+lists, highlight the desired selection, and select the item.
+To avoid unwanted

-accidental button pressing, you can disable the iPod's buttons with the
+actions due to accidental button pressing, you can disable the iPod's buttons

 Playback Functions: You can set